-The children’s knowledge is assessed throughout the year through various different methods, including quizzes on Kahoot, knowledge harvest activities, as well as targeted questioning to measure progress through the year.
-Summative Science assessments are made by teachers termly against the Sheffield STAT statements to measure progression across school.
+The children’s knowledge and scientific skills are assessed throughout the year through various different methods, including TAPS assessment investigations, work in books, as well as targeted questioning to measure progress through the year.
+Summative Science assessments are made by teachers at the end of the school year, stating whether children are WT or AT.